nitinjmv/my-notes/development/java.md

 }
 ```

-**Question:** If Two Threads Call a Synchronized Method on Different Object Instances Simultaneously, Could One of These Threads Block?
+<mark>**Question:** If Two Threads Call a Synchronized Method on Different Object Instances Simultaneously, Could One of These Threads Block?
 What If the Method Is Static?

 **Answer:** If the method is an instance method, then the instance acts as a monitor for the method.
 Two threads calling the method on different instances acquire different monitors, so none of them gets blocked.

 If the method is static, then the monitor is the Class object.
 For both threads, the monitor is the same, so one of them will probably block and wait for another to exit the synchronized method.

-**Question:**  What Is the Purpose of the Wait, Notify and Notifyall Methods of the Object Class?
+<mark>**Question:**  What Is the Purpose of the Wait, Notify and Notifyall Methods of the Object Class?

 **Answer:** A thread that owns the object's monitor (for instance, a thread that has entered a synchronized section guarded by the object) may call object.wait() to temporarily release the monitor and give other threads a chance to acquire the monitor.
 This may be done, for instance, to wait for a certain condition.